Rethinking The Lowly Thank You Page

 - Primary Response.
 This is the general thank you message and either links to the asset or provides what they can expect next in the case of a demo or contact form.
 Make sure this confirmation is very obvious.
 You don’t want visitors to have to hunt around for this information on the page.

 - Contact Information.
 Just in case they love what they see, give the visitor contact information so they may take the next step and be proactive if they want to.
 Include the appropriate email and telephone number.
-When possible, do more than just an info@ or support@ email.
+When possible, do more than just an [email protected] or [email protected] email.
 Try and make it personal if you have the ability, so that they know they are connecting with someone and not an email bot.

 - Testimonials and Badges.
 This is a great place to show off a customer testimonial or two as well as any awards you’ve won.
 This helps establish a greater amount of trust with the converting visitor, and you get to shine as well.